 Directions for Google Maps available here.

 From Biforco we will undertake the CAI paths 167 - 168 which follow the Canal Fondone.
 After about a kilometer, we will take the CAI path 167 towards Valle degli Alberghi.
-The path climbs steeply and leads us under the impressive south face of Monte Contrario.
-We will pass an abandoned building (home of the quarry workers in the past) following the path that continues the climb following the track, the cairns and some wooden poles.
-After a last strenuous climb we will reach the start of the ferrata (2h from the parking lot).
+The path climbs steeply and leads us under the impressive south wall of the Monte Contrario.
+We pass by a abandoned building (home of the quarry workers in the past) following the path that continues the climb following the track, the cairns and some wooden poles.
+After a last strenuous climb we will reach thestart of the via ferrata (2h from the parking lot).

-The via ferrata starts on a long inclined slab that rises up taking advantage of the adherence of the boots, some natural grips and, where necessary, with the help of the chain.
-After a few meters we reach a small terrace where the cable ends momentarily.
+The ferrata begins on a long leaned slab which you climb by adherence of the boots, some natural holds and, where necessary, with the help of the rope.
+After a few meters we reach a terrace where the cable temprarily ends.

-the second section sees the slope increase and with it also the exposure as you go up the 400-meter height difference of the ferrata.
-In the lower part of the ferrata there is no lack of comfortable natural holds while in the upper part the rock is smoother and, in the absence of good climbing skills, some artificial grips are comfortable.
-Go up the last walls and the ferrata ends after a rockfall protection network (2h 30 'from the start - 4h 30h from the parking lot).
+The second part become more steeped and exposition also increase after about 400 meters of the climb.
+In the lower part of the ferrata there are plenty of natural holds which become less evident in the second part, more smooth rock and it will turn out usefull some metal brackets.
+You climb the last walls and the via ferrata ends after a rockfall protection network (2h 30 'from the start - 4h 30h from the parking lot).

 The descent takes place by turning left at the end of the via ferrata in the direction of the Grondilice.
 There are two options:

 The Ferrata del Monte Contrario is the most technically difficult via ferrata in the Apuan Alps.
 The level is not prohibitive during the climb although the type of rock and the exposure lead to caution.
 The return path deserves a special note, which in both options suggested above (ie Pradacetti or CAI 168) are challenging and steep, therefore to be avoided in case of bad weather.